Cold Laser Contraindications

 The following contraindication are listed separately because they are listed on some manufacturer's contraindication lists but there is some conflicting information about the area.
 The links below are for research only and we are not promoting the use of laser for these applications.

-- Do not treat brain damage.
+- Do not treat the brain.
 There is much research currently being done on the use of laser therapy and brain damage.
 Dr. Hamblin, the Author of The Handbook of PhotoMedicine is a big advocate for using lasers specifically to help with brain damage.
 Here in Colorado, the Neuro-Laser Foundation specializes in treating TBI with a laser.

 - Do not treat someone with diabetes.
 There are many clinics that specialize in treating diabetic neuropathy using a laser to directly treat the numb and painful areas and there are quite a few studies that show good results treating diabetic neuropathy with a laser.